11 High-Paying Jobs You Can Get with a Liberal Arts Degree

 1. Consider interning.

 Use your time earning a liberal arts degree effectively by finding internships that allow you to explore at least one or two different types of work or industries.
-Interning is an experience you can feature on your resume, helps you build connections, and is an opportunity to strengthen your skills.
+Interning is an experience you can feature on your resume that helps you build connections and is an opportunity to strengthen your skills.

 2. Build a portfolio.

-For certain professions, like graphic design, social media, and technical writing, it helps to have a few examples when you begin looking for work.
+For certain professions, such as graphic design, social media, and technical writing, it helps to have a few examples of your abilities when you begin looking for work.
 If possible, seek out freelance or volunteer work and add what you produce for a client to your portfolio.
 These can also be excellent opportunities to practice your craft and further develop your skill set.

 3. Expand your network.

 Begin making connections that can help you find employment after graduation.
 As a student, you can begin building relationships with your professors, peers, part-time coworkers, and any others you interact with throughout your degree program.
-Networking can come in especially handy when you begin applying for jobs.
-Considering that the average job posting receives around 250 applications, it may be helpful to know someone (or know someone who knows someone) at a company when you apply [2].
+Networking can be especially beneficial when you begin applying for jobs.
+Considering that the average job posting receives many applications, it may be helpful to know someone (or know someone who knows someone) at a company when you apply.

 4. Request informational interviews.